 The adjustable gastric band system (sometimes known as a "lap band") uses a silicone band around the upper part of the stomach.
 It makes you feel full faster because the band regulates the amount of food that passes through your digestive tract.

 Gastric bypass surgery (sometimes called "Roux-en-Y gastric bypass") involves making the stomach smaller and bypassing part of the small intestine.
-This is both a restrictive (restricting the amount of food you eat) and malabsortive (decreasing the amount of calories you absorb) procedure.
+This is both a restrictive (restricting the amount of food you eat) and malabsorptive (decreasing the amount of calories you absorb) procedure.
 This is one of the most common bariatric surgeries, offering typical weight loss of 75 percent.
 It also significantly improves or completely resolves Type 2 diabetes, gastric reflux, hypertension and sleep apnea.
 It works by reducing food intake as well as decreasing the nutrients and calories your body is able to absorb.

 Sleeve gastrectomy (sometimes called "vertical sleeve gastrectomy") involves removing 75 to 80 percent of the stomach.
 This is a restrictive procedure and is the most common weight loss surgery.
-It works because the stomach is smaller and the "hunger hormones" in your gastrointenstinal tract are decreased.
+It works because the stomach is smaller and the "hunger hormones" in your gastrointestinal tract are decreased.
 This means you can eat less and your appetite is also reduced.
 It offers you not only significant long-term weight loss of greater than 65 percent but also improves or resolves Type 2 diabetes, hypertension and sleep apnea.